jlucasldm/jlucasldm/README.md

 ### 💻 Some cool projects I made:
 - [Ofir, the all-knowing](https://github.com/jlucasldm/langchain_chat): A chatbot developed using OpenAI's GPT-3.5-turbo model, refined to interact with the user as an old storyteller from distant lands who knows all about Berserk (up to the Golden Age arc).
-- [Neural Language Models Projects](https://github.com/jlucasldm/pln_tomorrow): Projects and materials from the Neural Language Models training course, provided by the Tomorrow project, a partnership between the UFBA Computing Institute and Positivo.
+- [Neural Language Models Projects](https://github.com/jlucasldm/pln_tomorrow): Projects and materials from a training course on neural language models, part of the Tomorrow project, a partnership between UFBA and Positivo.
+The course covers fundamentals, modeling techniques, training, evaluation, and practical applications in NLP and AI, with emphasis on advanced models like BERT, GPT, and their real-world use cases.
-- [Natural Language Processing Projects](https://github.com/jlucasldm/modelos_de_linguagem_neural): Projects and materials from the Natural Language Processing training course, provided by the Tomorrow project, a partnership between the UFBA Computing Institute and Positivo.
+- [Natural Language Processing Projects](https://github.com/jlucasldm/modelos_de_linguagem_neural): Projects and materials from a training course on NLP, part of the Tomorrow project, a collaboration between UFBA and Positivo.
+The course covers key NLP tasks, including linguistic analysis, text classification, sequence classification (POS tagging, Named Entity Recognition), using symbolic, statistical, and neural methods.
-- [Thin Ice AI](https://github.com/brunobdcorreia/Thin-Ice-Learning): Two AI agents, using A* and Q-Learning approaches, trained to beat the popular Club Penguin's mini-game, Thin Ice.
+- [Thin Ice AI](https://github.com/brunobdcorreia/Thin-Ice-Learning): Project aimed to develop two AI agents, using A* and Q-Learning approaches, trained to beat the popular Club Penguin's mini-game, Thin Ice.
 - [Classification of Flu Syndrome Notifications](https://github.com/jlucasldm/lab-ia): Final project for the Artificial Intelligence Lab course at the Federal University of Bahia.
 Two solutions were developed to classify flu syndrome notifications in Bahia in 2024: one using an unsupervised model and the other using a supervised model.

 ### ✉️ How to reach me: